signet4grn/SIGNET/README_NEW.md

 export PATH=$PATH:/path/to/signet
 ```
+where */path/to/signet* should be replaced with your path to *SIGNET*.

 ## Requirement
 This package assumes you are using the **Slurm Workload Manager** for supercomputers in the network analysis stage.